-Eductional presentations focused on Nantucket’s natural habitats with an emphasis on plant and insect species native to the island.
-A Fall field trip with first-graders explored the seasonality of these creatures and habitats.
+Educational presentations focused on Nantucket’s natural habitats with an emphasis on plant and insect species native to the island.
+A fall field trip with first-graders explores the seasonality of these creatures and habitats.

 Another engaging experience demystified our island’s sole source aquifer and highlighted local watersheds.
 Students observed relevant concepts and features in the field, after engaging with the water quality model in the classroom.

-The ever popular Monarch Life Cycle program rounded our fall offerings.
-Ms. Molden provided monarch larvae to several classrooms with some milkweed for habitat and food.
-Students watched as larvae slowly turned to butterflies before releasing them into nature.
+The ever popular Monarch Life Cycle program rounds out our fall offerings.
+Ms. Molden provides monarch larvae to several classrooms with some milkweed for habitat and food.
+Students watch as larvae slowly turned to butterflies before releasing them into nature.

 If you are interested in having the NLC work with students at your school, please send an email to: email@example.com